-I'm excited about a plain cake with sour cream and chocolate chips.
-Because we all need a simple chocolate chip cake that tastes homemade and amazing!
+I'm excited about a plain vanilla cake with sour cream and chocolate chips because we all need simple cakes that have a homemade, old-fashioned feeling to them.

-I think it's in the simplicity of flavors that the best recipes come through.
-This pound cake - with hints of coffee cake due to the sour cream - pretty much embodies that, with semi-sweet chocolate chips (or chunks) and no glaze.
+This easy cake - with hints of coffee cake due to the sour cream - pretty much embodies that, with semi-sweet chocolate chips (or chunks) and no glaze.

 I have been making this recipe for years.
 So many years, more than 30.
 It's one of the first cakes I made and kept making.